jaalfaro/node-bcrypt-user/README.md

-# bcrypt-user
+# bcryptjs-user

 Abstract library to create, update and authenticate users using bcrypt.

 Use this module to implement a user account module that uses bcrypt passwords with your own storage engine.
-See `mongo-bcrypt-user` and `array-bcrypt-user` for two real world implementations.
+See `mongo-bcryptjs-user` and `array-bcrypt-user` for two real world implementations.

 ## Example